 DKI APCSS also does not provide any transportation for families.
-DKI APCSS is not authorized by law to pick-up or transport civilians arriving at the airport unless the Fellow and dependent arrive together, and there is no extra cost to transport together.
+DKI APCSS is not authorized by law to pick-up or transport civilians arriving at the airport.
 Fellows must therefore arrange transportation themselves for all dependents arriving in Honolulu.
-If your dependent arrives during a FoF event, you are responsible for airport pick-up and transport to the FoF event if you are unable to make it to the DKI APCSS bus on time.
 Be advised that scheduled course report and start dates will not be changed to accommodate your travel with dependents.
+Additionally, meeting or transporting family members is not an authorized excuse from any course or FoF event.